People on Jersey side of Christie traffic jam bemoan political scandal

-FORT LEE, New Jersey The contrite governor came to apologize.
+FORT LEE, N.J.
+Jan 9 The contrite governor came to apologize.
 The people were skeptical and less than forgiving.

 New Jersey Governor Chris Christie ventured on Thursday into the town at the heart of a political scandal, offering a personal apology to the bustling, upscale community at the foot of the George Washington Bridge.